bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * To allow implementing a web client on a different domain
 * twtxt.txt files should be served with permissive CORS headers where configuring this is possible
-* Take care to not serve authorization on the same API domain for security
+* Exercise caution against serving authorization on the same API domain for security
 * https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS

 ```